Class FilenameUtils

 Parameters:

-canonicalParent - the file to consider as the parent.
+canonicalParent - the path string to consider as the parent.

-canonicalChild - the file to consider as the child.
+canonicalChild - the path string to consider as the child.

 Returns:

-true is the candidate leaf is under by the specified composite.
+true if the candidate leaf is under the specified composite.
 False otherwise.

 Since: